jaredly/geometricart/Roadmap.md

 Basic Plan:

-- [ ] NEED to dedup mirrored paths.
+- [x] NEED to dedup mirrored paths.
 Nobody likes having multiple paths in the same place.
 It's just bad.

 - better coloring
 	- try not having a tab ... for paths or groups ... just selections, and a style dialog.
 - multi-select (not sure how to do this well with groups)
+	- ok, so First click = group,
 - guides are mirror-independent
 - have a selection of paths, and say "duplicate these around